StratifyLabs/StratifyDocs/docs/Guide-Stratify-OS.md

 To get started on Stratify OS, [you can install a pre-built bootloader and kernel image in a matter of minutes](https://app.stratifylabs.co).

-For a custom BSP, you just have to change a few configuration tables which define which pins and drivers you want to include in the build.
-The BSP uses link level configuration settings which means you don't have to build the Stratify OS libraries in order to create a custom BSP.
+For a custom OS package, you just have to change a few configuration tables which define which pins and drivers you want to include in the build.
+The OS package uses link level configuration settings which means you don't have to build the Stratify OS libraries in order to create a custom OS package.

 ### Stratify OS Library